nickoala/telepot/README.md

 3. The bot tells you to go higher or lower.
 4. Repeat step 2 and 3, until guess is correct.

-This example illustrates the use of `DelegateBot` and how to subclass from `ChatHandler`, two very useful techniques beyond simple programs.
+This example is able to serve many players at once.
+It illustrates the use of `DelegateBot` and how to subclass from `ChatHandler`, two very useful techniques beyond simple programs.

 **[Traditional version »](https://github.com/nickoala/telepot/blob/master/examples/guess.py)**
 **[Async version »](https://github.com/nickoala/telepot/blob/master/examples/guessa.py)**